Congratulations on joining UHCL! We are excited to present you with programs that will continue your successful transition to becoming a Hawk!

-To reserve your space for a SOAR orientation session:
+Beginning late October - November, you can reserve your space and pay for January's SOAR orientation session:

 Expect to hear from UHCL in a variety of ways.
 The office of Orientation and New Student Programs provides various programs focused on helping in your successful transition to UHCL.
 You can also email us with questions you may have.

 The First Year Success Plan focuses on providing support, programs, and resources to our first time undergraduate freshmen and transfer sophomores in their first year at UHCL.
 First year success plan faculty and staff strive to accomplish strong engagement with you throughout your journey as well as ensure that your first year here is positive and successful.

 Hunter the Hawk offers these words of wisdom: